-It is possible to contest the arrest, however this does not abolish ship arrest unless.
-It is very difficult to succeed in contesting the arrest, because arrest procedure is quick and preliminary procedures to obtain security to the claim and the claim in merits of the case will be passed later in main proceedings.
+It is possible to contest the arrest, however this does not abolish ship arrest unless there are obvious facts of wrongful arrest proved, which takes time.
+It is very difficult to succeed in contesting arrest because arrest procedure is quick, and preliminary procedures to obtain security to the claim, and the claim in merits of the case will be passed later in main proceedings.
+Claim in merits can be proceeded abroad depending on agreed jurisdiction.